oe7drt/dmr-dashboard/README.md

 also look at from my phone.
 Otherwise I would rather look into the logs on the command line.

+### Warning

+This tool was made for MMDVMHost and the last push to this repository was made on November 2020.
+Since then I have not tested it (with never versions of MMDVMHost for example).

+**I am planning of using this only with [DMRHost](https://github.com/BrandMeister/DMRHost)**!

 ### Installation

 Copy all files into your webroot and modify `config.php` to your needs.